nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

     - Subnets: Select the default VPC and all public subnets.

-        <i>Explain the necessity of using dedicated VPC for the cluster.</i>
+        <i>Explain the necessity of using a dedicated VPC for the cluster.</i>

     - Security groups: Select ```default VPC security group``` (it must have ssh and https rules) or create one with SSH connection and https.

-        <i>Explain the necessity of using dedicated Securitygroup for the cluster.</i>
+        <i>Explain the necessity of using a dedicated SecurityGroup for the cluster.</i>

-    - Choose cluster IP address family : IPv4
+    - Choose cluster IP address family: IPv4

-    - Configure Kubernetes service IP address block : keep it as it is
+    - Configure Kubernetes service IP address block: keep it as it is

 10. On the  ```Cluster Endpoint Access``` field.

     - Select ```Public and Private``` option on the field.

-      - Give general description about the options on the field.
+      - Give a general description of the options in the field.

       - Explain ```Advanced Settings```.